oracle/terraform-provider-oci/website/docs/d/load_balancer_listener_rules.html.markdown

 		Example: ["GET", "PUT", "POST", "PROPFIND"]
 	* `conditions` -
 		* `attribute_name` - The attribute_name can be one of these values: `SOURCE_IP_ADDRESS`, `SOURCE_VCN_ID`, `SOURCE_VCN_IP_ADDRESS`
-		* `attribute_value` - OCID of the customer VCN to which the service gateway embedded VCN ID of incoming packet would be matched against
+		* `attribute_value` - The [OCID](https://docs.cloud.oracle.com/iaas/Content/General/Concepts/identifiers.htm) of the originating VCN that an incoming packet must match.

-			This condition can be used in conjunction with `SourceVcnIpAddressCondition`.
+			You can use this condition in conjunction with `SourceVcnIpAddressCondition`.

-			**NOTE:** If this condition is defined on a rule without `SourceVcnIpAddressCondition`, then this condition matches all incoming traffic in the specified customer VCN
+			**NOTE:** If you define this condition for a rule without a `SourceVcnIpAddressCondition`, this condition matches all incoming traffic in the specified VCN.
-	* `description` - Brief description of the access control rule.
+	* `description` - A brief description of the access control rule.
+Avoid entering confidential information.

+		example: `192.168.0.0/16 and 2001:db8::/32 are trusted clients.
+Whitelist them.`
 	* `header` - A header name that conforms to RFC 7230.
 Example: `example_header_name`
 	* `prefix` - A string to prepend to the header value.
 The resulting header value must still conform to RFC 7230.
 Example: `example_prefix_value`
 	* `status_code` - The HTTP status code to return when the requested HTTP method is not in the list of allowed methods.
 The associated status line returned with the code is mapped from the standard HTTP specification.
 The default value is `405 (Method Not Allowed)`.
 Example: 403